kbrugh/meditation/README.md

 **NOTE:**
 This is my first "Hello, World" type program made while first starting to learn the Python programming language.
 Thanks for reading about it - please feel free to offer comments.

+Also note: if you want to make this version applicable to Python3, simply change "print" to its newer function form, "print()"